 Mural Mile Philadelphia

-My Favorite Philadelphia Wall Art
+My Favorite Philadelphia Murals

 How to Turn Anything Into Something Else

 The artists had students draw an animal head on a sheet of paper, then fold it so no one could see it, and pass it to the next student to draw more, and so on.
-The artists wanted to show students that not everything has to end the way it began.
-I know sometimes it is hard to keep a positive attitude when things don’t look good.
-I really loved the message from this mural!
+The goal was to show students that not everything has to end the way it began.
+I know sometimes it is hard to keep a positive attitude when things don’t look promising.
+I loved the message from this mural!